insight-centre/saffron/README.md

 them for later components
 2. *Term Extraction*: Extracts keyphrases that are the terms of each single document in a collection
+3. *Concept Consolidation*: Detects and removes variations from the list of terms of each document
-3. *Author Consolidation*: Detects and removes name variations from the list of authors of each document
+4. *Author Consolidation*: Detects and removes name variations from the list of authors of each document
-4. *DBpedia Lookup*: Links terms extracted from a document to URLs on the Semantic Web
+5. *DBpedia Lookup*: Links terms extracted from a document to URLs on the Semantic Web
-5. *Document-term Analysis*: Analyses the terms of a document and finds the relative importance of these terms
-6. *Author-Term Analysis*: Associates authors with particular documents and identifies the importance of the document to each author
+6. *Author Connection*: Associates authors with terms from the documents and identifies the importance of the term to each author
 7. *Term Similarity*: Measures the relevance of each term to each other term
 8. *Author Similarity*: Measures the relevance of each author to each other author
 9. *Taxonomy Extraction*: Organizes the terms into a single hierarchical graph that allows for easy browsing of the corpus and deep insights.
+10. *RDF Extraction*: Creates a knowledge graph

 <img src="https://gitlab.insight-centre.org/saffron/saffron/raw/master/docs/Saffron%20Services.png" alt="Saffron Service Workflow" width="400"/>